bluerobotics/retired-ardusub-docs/pages/troubleshooting.md

 **Vehicle turns or moves even when not controlled to do so.**

-Please check RCx_TRIM parameters to make sure that all trims are set to 1500.
+Please check RCx_TRIM parameters to make sure that all trims are set to 1500, with the exception of RC3_TRIM, which should be set to 1100.

 **Motors spin fast as soon as the vehicle is armed.**